 - Food and shelter - Mice are understandably attracted to the warmth and security our human houses provide.
 They also very much enjoy all the food that we leave out during the night.
 Very often it's not even our food that they go after but our pet's food, which is almost always left out in the open.
 They will take every small food particle that is left outside as they don't really need much to get fed.

 - Overgrown lawns and unkept vegetable gardens - The perfect conditions for a mouse to have a nest will be under the comfort of the leaves in your garden, between the compost and the unmowed grass.
 They are hidden, secure places, which are also only metres away from any food sources.
-And food is almost anything - from fruits and vegetables, too young to be harvested, to rotting pieces, full with worms.
+And the food is almost anything - from fruits and vegetables, too young to be harvested, to rotting pieces, full of worms.

 In our final words, we would like to advise everyone who has doubts about a mouse infestation to take care of the problem immediately.
 So, look out for the signs and always seek the help of a professional mice control technician to make sure that the problem is dealt with properly and before it goes out of hand.